ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.95
+    - Fixed new game mode adding levels that shouldn't be there'
+  - 1.94
+    - Fixed typo in level name
   - 1.93
-    - Added ability to rename Hoopsie Legends to Hoopsie Heros
+    - Added ability to rename Hoopsie Legends to Hoopsie Heroes
     - Added logic to save main window size
   - 1.92
     - Added code to handle levels with variations in their name